kilicf/kilicf.github.io/README.md

 I am **FURKAN KILIC** I'm a programming student in [Hack Your Future](https://github.com/HackYourFutureBelgium/class-13-14).
 I'm from **Turkey**.
 I'm interested in **Python** and **graphic design**.
 I'm Dutch student 🤓

+In this site, I plan to make a blog of the school process in general.

+You will also see lesson notes and interesting information about web design .

 ---

 - 🔭 I’m currently working as **Freelance**